 Step 4: Check background services, scheduled tasks, and launch agents

 Why this matters: Hidden background tasks can trigger a reconnect without you opening the app.
-Total vpn pc your complete guide to using it on windows
+Why your vpn isnt working with uma musume and how to fix it 2026

 Step 5: Inspect firewall, antivirus, and security software